lostmygithubaccount/python-analytics-accelerator/readme.md

 You can mix and match these components as needed.

 > [!CAUTION]
-> This accelerator is not necessarily production-ready, but might be a good starting point.
-For now, it is primarily intended as an educational resource.
+> This accelerator is not production-ready, but could be a good starting point.
+For now it is primarily intended as an educational resource.

 ## setup